camomile-project/LREC2016/abstract.md

 For further details about the task, dataset and metrics the reader can refer to the task description [1].

-### Submission and annotation process
+### Annotation process

-As we do not known who is appearing in the videos, the annotation process is based on participant submissions.
+As we do not known a priori who is appearing in the videos, the annotation process is based on participant submissions.
 First, the *robot evidence in* fill a queue with annotations to do.
-The annotation interface for evidence ask to the annotator if the evidence is correct and to draw a bounding box around the face to extract a mugshot (see Figure 5).
+The first web annotation interface (see Figure 5), ask to the annotator to check if the evidence is a correct one, the correctness of the transcription and to draw a bounding box around the face to extract a mugshot.

 ![Annotation process](figs/annotation_process.png =550x)